pbain63/newsletter-sign-in-project/README.md

 Newsletter Sign in Project

-In the project if signup is right, it shows a success page or it shows failure page.
+In the project, if sign-up is right, it shows a success page or it shows failure page.